- Why Do I Need To Equalize?

 When do I need to equalize my ears?

-Earlier and more often than you think.
+Early and often!
 Most certification agencies recommend equalizing every meter (or few feet) while descending.
 But it’s different for everyone.
+As you dive more, you will begin to learn what your body needs.

 When you ascend, the reverse happens.
 The pressure on your body decreases which causes the air inside your middle ear to expand.